Migrants on the move again in Mexico and Central America - WTMJ

 Back in southern Mexico, migrant Edilberto Aguilar continued walking.
 “This is a chain,” said the 33-year-old Honduran.
 “One day we arrive and tomorrow others arrive.
 This never ends.”

-AP writers Juan Zamorano in Panama City and Sonia Pérez D. in Guatemala City contributed to this report.
+Verza reported from Mexico City.
+AP writers Juan Zamorano in Panama City and Sonia Pérez D. in Guatemala City contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.